Chart Color Schemes

 Health outcomes in Hamlyn Heights are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Hamlyn Heights shows below-average health outcomes with common conditions slightly more prevalent than average across both younger and older age groups.
+Hamlyn Heights shows below-average health outcomes, with common conditions slightly more prevalent than average across all age groups.

-Private health cover is at approximately 53% of the total population (~3,588 people), just leading the average SA2 area.
+Private health cover is at approximately 53% of the total population (~3,785 people), slightly higher than the average SA2 area.
 Mental health issues and asthma are the most common medical conditions in the area, affecting 9.7 and 8.6% of residents respectively.
-About 66.4% of residents declare themselves completely clear of medical ailments, compared to 65.9% across Rest of Vic.
-The area has 17.6% of residents aged 65 and over (1,196 people).
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+A total of 66.4% of residents report being completely clear of medical ailments, compared to 65.9% across Rest of Vic.
+The area has 17.6% of residents aged 65 and over (1,261 people).
+Health outcomes among seniors in Hamlyn Heights are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health